iPSC Application

 iPSCs are generated by reprogramming somatic cells and possess unique properties of self-renewal and differentiation to many types of cell lineage.
 They were firstly generated from mouse fibroblasts by the introduction of four transcription factors (Oct4, Sox-2, c-Myc, and Klf-4) through genetic reprogramming.
 With the guide of different protocols, iPSCs can differentiate into any type of cells theoretically, including neural cells, cardiomyocytes, chondrocytes, retinal pigment epithelial cells, pancreatic islet cells, and hepatocytes.

-The induction of pluripotency in somatic cells is widely considered as a breakthrough in regenerative medicine and individualized stem cell-based therapies. iPSCs have become attractive candidates for cell therapy-based regenerative medicine, moreover, patient-derived iPSCs can be applied in multiple critical in vitro studies, such as in vitro disease modeling, toxicity screens, drug development, drug delivery and so on.
+iPSCs have become attractive candidates for cell therapy-based regenerative medicine.
+Moreover, patient-derived iPSCs can be applied in multiple critical in vitro studies, such as in vitro disease modeling, toxicity screenings, drug development, drug delivery, etc.

 iPSC applications (Moradi, Sharif, et al., 2019) Fig.2 Generation and applications of iPSCs.2